Therapy Dogs Ohio | Animal Assisted Therapy Ohio | Angel Paws

 Purpose: This exercise helps the evaluator and team become more familiar with each other.

 Procedure: Information exchanged about the team during this exercise, including the handlers awareness of their own animals stress or calming signals and what to do about them, may alert the evaluator to circumstances that may affect the evaluation.
-While the evaluator reviews the questionnaire, you should walk around and become familiar with the testing area.
+While the evaluator reviews the questionnaire, team should walk around and become familiar with the testing area.

 Exercise 2 - Accepting a Friendly Stranger